pjkundert/python-slip39/README.txt

   the original Seed Entropy, and are what you use to recover the BIP-39 Mnemonic whenever you need it.

-  I *recommend* that you tear off and destroy the BIP-39 Mnemonic from the cover sheet, once you've confirmed you can recover it anytime you want, and you've set up your hardware wallet, and confirmed that it contains the same cryptocurrency addresses displayed in the PDF.
+  I *recommend* that you /tear off and destroy/ the BIP-39 Mnemonic from the cover sheet, once you've confirmed you can recover it anytime you want, and you've set up your hardware wallet, and confirmed that it contains the same cryptocurrency addresses displayed in the PDF.

   <./images/SLIP39-recover-BIP39-entropy.png>

+  Practice this full round-trip several times with a bad BIP-39 Mnemonic like "zoo zoo … wrong".
+This is the only way to become comfortable with your ability to recover your original seed data, and (hence) your BIP-39 Mnemonic.

   Later, when you need to recover your BIP-39 Seed Entropy and Mnemonic, use this SLIP-39 App or <https://iancoleman.io/slip39/> and enter some of your SLIP-39 Mnemonic Cards.
 These may need to be collected from friends and family.

+  <./images/SLIP39-recover-BIP39-mnemonic.png>

   In this case, we're using the First and Second cards, intended for you to secure, separately from each other; for example, in two safes or other secure locations like locked filing cabinets, at 2 locations known to you and your partner(s):

-  <./images/SLIP39-recover-BIP39-mnemonic.png>

   Finally, convert the recovered Seed Entropy back to your BIP-39 Mnemonic.
 This requires 2 steps if you use